Ephixity0/NoirPlus/README.md

 > [!IMPORTANT]
 >
-> Rive-Next does not host any files, it merely links to 3rd party services.
+> Noir+ does not host any files, it merely links to 3rd party services.
 > Legal issues should be taken up with the file hosts and providers.
-> Rive-Next is not responsible for any media files shown by the video providers.
+> Noir+ is not responsible for any media files shown by the video providers.